dd9jn/rfc4880bis/crypto-refresh.md

   Text data is stored with \<CR>\<LF> text endings (i.e., network-normal line endings).
   These should be converted to native line endings by the receiving software.

-Note that V3 and V4 signatures do not include the formatting octet, the file name, and the date field of the literal packet in a signature hash and thus are not protected against tampering in a signed document.
+Note that OpenPGP signatures do not include the formatting octet, the file name, and the date field of the literal packet in a signature hash and thus those fields are not protected against tampering in a signed document.
-In contrast V5 signatures include them.

 An implementation that generates a Literal Data packet MUST use the new format for packet framing (see {{new-packet-format}}).
 It MUST NOT generate a Literal Data packet with old format ({{old-packet-format}})